onepub-dev/dcli/README.md

 lib/util.dart
 ```

-The aim of DShell is to remove the normal requirements so we can run a single dart script while still allowing you to gracefully grow your little project to a full blow application without having to start over.
+The aim of DShell is to remove the normal requirements so we can run a single Dart script while still allowing you to gracefully grow your little project to a full blow application without having to start over.

 Virtual Projects are where this magic happens.